Insights

 Claiming Tax Deductions Through Superannuation

-If you hold income protection through your superannuation, the premiums are typically not tax deductible because they are paid using pre-tax contributions.
+If you hold income protection inside super, you generally cannot personally claim the premiums, because they are paid by the super fund from your balance rather than out of your own pocket.
 In some cases, depending on the structure of your super fund, the premiums paid may be considered as an expense to the superfund.
 This is typical with a Self Managed Super Fund.
 It is important you consult your accountant to discuss the advantages and disadvantages of these structures.

 How Do I Claim My Tax Deduction for Income Protection?